English as a Second Language

 The Program Offers…

-Classroom instruction is offered on four levels: Pre-Lit, Beginner, Intermediate and Advanced.
+Classroom instruction is offered on six levels: Pre-Lit, Beginner, Low Intermediate, Intermediate, Advanced, Post Advanced.
 Classes are held both daytime and evening.
 Students must register for classes.

 DIGITAL LEARNING CENTER